saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectShipmentItem.md

 ### **rejectShipmentItem**

 **Purpose**
 The primary goal of the `rejectShipmentItem` service is to handle the rejection of a specific item within a shipment.
-This involves updating the shipment item's status, adjusting inventory levels, and potentially canceling associated order items.
+This involves cancelling  the shipment item, put the order items in the brokering queue and adjusting inventory levels.

 **Input Parameters**

 *   **`shipmentId` (String):** The ID of the shipment containing the item to be rejected.
 *   **`shipmentItemSeqId` (String):** The sequence ID of the specific item within the shipment.
 *   **`quantity` (BigDecimal):** The quantity of the item being rejected.
 If not provided, the entire quantity of the shipment item is assumed to be rejected.
 *   **`recordVariance` (String):** A flag ("Y" or "N") indicating whether to record an inventory variance for the rejected item.
+Default to "N".
 *   **`rejectionReasonId` (String):** The ID of the reason for the rejection (e.g., "DAMAGED," "INCORRECT_ITEM").
 *   **`rejectionComments` (String):** Additional comments about the rejection.
 *   **`setAutoCancelDate` (String):** A flag ("Y" or "N") indicating whether to automatically set a cancellation date for the associated order item.
+Default to "N"
 *   **`excludeOrderFacilityDuration` (Integer):** An optional parameter used in calculating the cancellation date (if `setAutoCancelDate` is "Y").
 *   **`userLogin` (GenericValue):** The userLogin object representing the user performing the action.